codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 <br><br>

-* In **Notifications**, define the email address and select the notifications:
+1. In **Notifications**, define the email address and select the notifications:
-  * Email address for the notifications.
-By default, it's the same address you used to [sign up]({{site.baseurl}}/docs/administration/account-user-management/create-codefresh-account/).
+  * Email address for the notifications is b default the same address you used to [sign up]({{site.baseurl}}/docs/administration/account-user-management/create-codefresh-account/).
-* Select the build statuses for which to receive notifications.
+1. Select the build statuses for which to receive notifications.

 {% include image.html